LucaScheller/VFX-UsdSurvivalGuide/docs/src/core/elements/layer.md

 Unlike layers, stages are not managed via a singleton.
 There is the [Usd.StageCache](https://openusd.org/dev/api/class_usd_stage_cache.html) class though, that would provide a similar mechanism.
 We usually don't use this though, as our DCCs manage the lifetime cycle of our stages.

 If a stage goes out of scope in our code, it will be deleted.
 Should we still have access the to Python object, we can check if it actually points to a valid layer via the `stage.expired` property.

+When creating a stage we have two layers by default:
+- **Session Layer**: This is a temp layer than doesn't get applied on disk save.
+Here we usually put things like viewport overrides.
+- **Root Layer**: This is the base layer all edits target by default.
+We can add sublayers based on what we need to it.
+When calling `stage.Save()`, all sublayers that are dirty and not anonymous, will be saved.

 ### Configuration <a name="stageConfiguration"></a>
 Let's first look at some configuration related options we can set on the stage.